-In addition to price, the Purchasing Authority shall consider, but not be limited to the following:
+In addition to price, the PURCHASING AUTHORITY shall consider, but not be limited to the following:

 - Responsive meeting the specification of the RFB/RFQ and following the protocol and the requirements of the RFB/RFQ. - Responsible refers to the capability to do the work.
-Prior experience with the vendor may be utilized to determine the capability to do the work. - Compliance to the specifications, terms, conditions and instructions established for the RFB/RFQ document.

-- The ability and capacity of the bidder to perform the work requested - The integrity, reputation and experience of the bidder. - The quality and satisfaction of any previous work or services performed for the Town. - The financial resources available to promptly [within ten (10) business days of an award] provide the Town with the required insurance and bond requirements. - The number and scope of any conditions and/or exceptions included in the RFB/RFQ. - The sufficiency of the financial resources and the ability of the bidder to perform the contract or to provide the service. - The quality, availability and adaptability of the suppliers or contractual services for the particular use required. - The ability of the bidder to provide future maintenance and service for the use of the require product or service. - The prequalification by the State of Connecticut where applicable (ex. renovation or new construction projects over \$500,000 where State funding is involved). - Any other factor that the Town deems applicable to the RFB/RFQ award. - Where applicable, certified payroll over \$100,000, prevailing wages are included in the bid document.
+Prior experience with the vendor may be utilized to determine the capability to do the work. - Compliance to the specifications, terms, conditions and instructions established for the RFB/RFQ document. - The integrity, reputation and experience of the bidder. - The quality and satisfaction of any previous work or services performed for the Town. - The financial resources available to promptly [within ten (10) business days of an award] provide the Town with the required insurance and bond requirements. - The number and scope of any conditions and/or exceptions included in the RFB/RFQ. - The sufficiency of the financial resources and the ability of the bidder to perform the contract or to provide the service. - The quality, availability and adaptability of the suppliers or contractual services for the particular use required. - The ability of the bidder to provide future maintenance and service for the use of the require product or service. - The prequalification by the State of Connecticut where applicable (ex. renovation or new construction projects over \$500,000 where State funding is involved). - Any other factor that the Town deems applicable to the RFB/RFQ award. - Where applicable, certified payroll over \$100,000, prevailing wages are included in the bid document.